danirus/django-inline-media/docs/tutorial.rst

 Installation
 ============

-Installing Django-inline-media is as simple as checking out the source and adding it to your project or ``PYTHONPATH``.
+Check out the sources and add the app to your project or ``PYTHONPATH``.

-Use git, pip or easy_install to check out Django-inline-media from Github_ or get a release from PyPI_:
+Use git, pip or easy_install to check out django-inline-media from Github_ or get a release from PyPI_:

   1. Use **git** to clone the repository, and then install the package (read more about git_):